OHI-Norway/nor-prep/prep/food_provision/README.md

 ### 2. Aquaculture
-Aquacultue index indicates efficiency of aquaculture produciton as well as global and enbironmental sutainability of aquaculture in Northern Norway.
+Aquacultue index measures sustainability and efficiency of aquaculture produciton in Northern Norway.

   **Data souces**